orcasmedialab/flappyBots/README.md

 # flappyBots
-A stepwise-progression version of the classic game **Flappy Bird**, sourced from a python/pygame version of the program in my flappyBird repo.
-The primary objective is make the game controllable by a set of bots, which can be generated and improved by a genetic ML algorithm.
+A stepwise-progression version of the classic game **Flappy Bird**, sourced from a pygame version of the program in my flappyBird repo.
+The primary objective is to make the game controllable by a set of bots that get generated and improved by a genetic ML algorithm.

 ## Features
 - **Multiplayer**: Game can be initiated with multiple simultaneous AI players.